2012 Greenovate Award winner Cynthia Loesch-Johnson is modeling sustainable housing in Dorchester with her LEED Platinum house.

 The Greenovate community is a diverse network of Boston leaders making a difference in climate action.
 Read below for our conversation with a winner of the Greenovate Awards in our series Where Are They Now?

 Cynthia Loesch-Johnson is a 2012 Greenovate Award winner for Green Home Conservation.
-You can nominate an individual, business, or any kind of group or organization to be considered for the Mayor’s Greenovate Awards.

 Tell us about your work and how it impacts Boston.

 I serve as the current president of the Codman Square Neighborhood Council, a group that works to inform our community of opportunities to strengthen their health, families, and neighborhood.
 It has been in existence since the 1980s and continues to improve the health of the community every day.

 The council works to empower residents by increasing communication between the Codman Square community, government departments, and elected officials to move Codman Square forward.

 What did winning the Mayor’s Greenovate award mean to you?

 I chose to build Dorchester’s first LEED Platinum home after hearing numerous presentations from developers at the Codman Square Neighborhood Council meetings proposing to develop in our community but not hearing about any efforts by them to build green, healthy homes.